epandurski/swaptacular.github.io/_posts/2023-08-29-under-the-hood-payments-web-api.md

 "AccountExchange" sub-objects allow currency holders to announce that they want to exchange currencies that they have, but do not need, for currencies that they need.
-To that end, the currency holder can specify a `CurrencyPeg` for the account, declaring a fixed exchange rate between the tokens of two of his/her accounts (the pegged currency, and the peg currency).
+To that end, the currency holder can associate a `CurrencyPeg` object with the account, declaring a fixed exchange rate between the tokens of two of his/her accounts (the pegged currency, and the peg currency).

 #### `AccountKnowledge` sub-objects